TurBoss/blt/doc/treeview.rst

     the contents of the column.
 The default is "0".

 *pathName* **column delete** ?\ *columnName* ... ?
-  Deletes one of more columns designated by *columnName*.
-Note that you can't delete the "treeView" column and that deleting a column does not delete the corresponding data field in the tree. *ColumnName* is the name of a column returned by the **column create** operation.
+  Deletes one of more columns designated by *columnName*.  *ColumnName* is the name of a column returned by the **column create** operation.
+Note that you can't delete the "treeView" column.
+This operation only deletes the column from the treeview widget.
+It does not delete the corresponding variables in the attached tree data object.

+*pathName* **column identify** *columnName* *x* *y* ?\ *switches* ... ?
+  Identifies the part of *columnName* under the given screen coordinates.
+  Returns "title", "resize", or "". *ColumnName* may be an index, tag, name, or label but may not reference more than one column.  *Switches* may be any of the following.

+  **-root**
+    Indicates that *x* and *y* are root coordinates.
+By default *x* and *y* are relative to the upper-left corner of *pathName*.

-*pathName* **column insert** *insertPos* *fieldName* ?\ *option* *value* ... ?
+*pathName* **column insert** *insertPos* *varName* ?\ *option* *value* ... ?
-  Creates a new column named *fieldName*.
-A column displays data fields with the same name.  *FieldName* is the name of the new column and a data field.
-The data field doesn't have to exist (all the cells will be empty).
-But a column named *fieldName* must not already exist in the widget.  *InsertPos* specifies where to position the column in the list of columns. *InsertPos* can be an index or "end".
+  Creates a new column named *varName*.
+A column displays values with the same variable name.  *VarName* is the name of the new column and a variable.
+The variable doesn't have to exist (all the cells will be empty).
+But a column named *varName* must not already exist in the widget.  *InsertPos* specifies where to position the column in the list of columns. *InsertPos* can be an index or "end".
 For example, if *insertPos* is "0", the new column will be the left most column.

 *pathName* **column move** *srcName* *destName*
   Moves the column *srcName* to the destination position.  *SrcName* is the